 Due diligence processes

-In order to identify and mitigate the risks associated with modern slavery and human trafficking, the Bluestones Group has adopted the following processes:
+In order to identify and mitigate the risks associated with modern slavery and human trafficking, Bluestones Investment Group has adopted the following processes:

 - We conduct internal audits on our recruitment process (and those of our subsidiaries) to ensure that we only engage eligible workers for agency work.